-©1993 Sony Electronics Inc. All-rights reserved.
-Reproduction in whole of Impart without written permission is prohibited.
+©1993 Sony Electronics Inc, All rights reserved.
+Reproduction in whole of in part without written permission is prohibited.
 Features and specifications subject to change without notice.
 Sony, MD Walkman, The Ultimate Cassette, UniLink and the MiniDisc logo are trademarks of Sony.

-\MiniDisc products in corporate Serial Copy Management System, which will not prevent you from making a direct digital-to-digital copy from a digital source; but will prevent a accord direct digital-to-digital copy from being made.
+MiniDisc products incorporate Serial Copy Management System, which will not prevent you from making a direct digital-to-digital copy from a digital source; but will prevent a second direct digital-to-digital copy from being made.
 'Product available early 1994.

-For our complete personal guide to all Sony consumer electronics, we're introducing Sony Style magazine.
-To receive your copy for \$4.95, plus \$1.50 shipping and handling, call 1-800-848-SONY.
+Fr or complete personal guide to all Sony consumer electronics, we're introducing Sony Style magazine.
+To receive your copy for \$4.95, plus \$1,50 shippingband handling, call 1-800-848-SONY.
 Visa and MC.
 Offer expires 4/94.